slaff/Sming-jerryscript/README.rst

    default: 0 (disabled)

    Enable assertions and debug messages in jerryscript library.
-This adds around 80KB to the program size.
+   Should be left disabled unless debugging the jerryscript engine itself.

 .. envvar:: JERRY_MEM_STATS